 Trading in two banking stocks increased sharply the volume of transactions at the Damascus bourse last week although this did not prevent the continued decline in prices.

-Syria’s stock market index continued its downward trend and declined by 0.43 percent over the course of last week amid very limited trading volumes.
+Syria’s stock exchange index declined 0.20 percent last week amid very limited trade.